-We first extend the shift register architecture to support multiple links.
-This requires modifications to the entries and shift register block.
+The basic idea here is to extend the shift register architecture to support multiple links, which requires modifications to the entries and shift register block.
 The packet's entry is augmented such that the priority field consists of the output link number, priority number, and new/old bit.
-The shift register stores entries such that those corresponding to higher output link numbers come after those corresponding to lower output link numbers, as shown in Fig. 8b.
+The shift register stores entries such that those corresponding to higher output link numbers come after those corresponding to lower output link numbers, as shown in Figure 6(b).

-The blocks in the shift register architecture require several modifications to support multiple output links.
+The blocks in the shift register architecture also require several modifications to support multiple output links.
 First, each block receives another control signal (outnum) which indicates the requested output link number.
-The value on outnum is latched along with the new entry during an enqueue operation while it is used to determine which entry to output during a dequeue operation.
+The value on outnum is latched along with the new entry during an enqueue operation, while it is used to determine which entry to output during a dequeue operation.
 Second, each block has a tristate buffer, which drives an output bus.
 This tristate buffer is needed because the highest-priority entry for a given output link can be in any of the blocks in the shift register.
 On a dequeue operation, a block will drive the output bus with the value in its holding register if the block decides it has the highest-priority entry for the requested output link.
-Fig. 9 shows the block diagram of the multiple shift register queue with just the added control signals.
+Figure 7 shows the block diagram of the multiple shift register queue with just the added control signals.